RE Key Stage 3

-In the second half of the course students will study some major philosophical and ethical issues in depth.
-These will include topics like human relationships, war and pacifism as well as medical ethics.
+In the second half of the course, students will study major philosophical and ethical issues in depth.
+These will include topics like human relationships, war and pacifism, as well as medical ethics.
 They will be encouraged to examine these issues from both a Christian perspective and from a secular/atheistic point of view.
 The skills they develop in dealing with complex issue should prepare them well for entering into a multi-cultural and global environment.

 All students are expected to engage with the study of Religious Education until the end of Year 11 and as such, the school has designed and mapped where these key components are taught.
 Under the advice provided by the National Association of Teachers for Religious Education, we have made sure that all of our students have the capacity and ability to sit an AQA or EDUQAS short course within their studies.
 Whilst students will not be sitting the papers, they will receive an education that uses the ability to sit them as the benchmark.
 Students will engage with Religious Education within dedicated drop-down days, Personal Development Reading and other areas of their curriculum (History, English, Geography etc.).
 This may be explicit Religious Education content, or may be focused around thematic concepts such as War, Peace and Conflict, Relationships and Families or issues of Life and Death.

 For more information on this, please see the Sixth-Form area of our website.
 Sixth Form Subject Information for September 2023 entry.

 Whole School KS5 RE Curriculum